-Scope 2 Calculation: Location- and Market- Based Methods: We report our scope 2 emissions using both the location- and market-based calculation methods outlined in the GHG Protocol Scope 2 Guidance published in January 2015.
+Scope 2 Calculation: Location- and Market- Based Methods: We report our scope 2 emissions using both the location- and marketbased calculation methods outlined in the GHG Protocol Scope 2 Guidance published in January 2015.
 We report our market-based emissions in the key figures of the annual report as well as in the carbon emissions table of the appendix.
 Our scope 2 emissions using the location-based method is reported in a footnote of the carbon emissions table in the appendix.
 The market-based calculation takes into account the purchase of contractual renewable electricity instruments while the location-based calculation does not.
 Instead, using the location-based method, the regional or national grid average emissions factors (mentioned above) are applied to the total amount of kilowatt hours consumed per country.

 To reach the status of carbon neutrality in our operations, we use carbon offsetting.
 A carbon offset is a reduction in emissions of carbon dioxide or greenhouse gases made in order to compensate for or to offset an emission caused elsewhere.
 We offset our total extrapolated market based emissions though this method.
-Carbon offsets are purchased as a guarantee in the reductions of an amount of CO_2 e in Tonnes.
+Carbon offsets are purchased as a guarantee in the reductions of an amount of $CO_2e$ in Tonnes.
 These differ from Renewable energy certificates (REC's) which represent one megawatt hour (MWh) of energy generated from a clean, renewable source with an emissions factor of zero, such as wind, solar, hydro, or certain types of renewable biomass.
 ING purchases independently verified offsets as a part of the Voluntary Carbon Market as well as a part of the Carbon Development Mechanism.

-$^{^{14}}$ CO2e (CO2 equivalent) denotes the conversion of greenhouse gases (carbon dioxide - CO2, methane - CH4 and nitrous oxide - N2O) into the equivalent radiant force of CO2 based on their respective global warming potentials (GWP) at a 100 year time-horizon.
-For conversion factors, we utilize the DEFRA 2016 GWP factors from the Intergovernmental Panel on Climate Change (IPCC) th assessment report.
+$^{11}$ CO2e (CO2 equivalent) denotes the conversion of greenhouse gases (carbon dioxide - CO2, methane - CH4 and nitrous oxide - N2O) into the equivalent radiant force of CO2 based on their respective global warming potentials (GWP) at a 100 year time-horizon.
+For conversion factors, we utilize the DEFRA 2018 GWP factors.

-Only countries that have over 200 FTE are asked to provide data regarding CO_2e emissions and other environmental indicators.
+Only countries that have over 200 FTE are asked to provide data regarding $CO_2e$ emissions and other environmental indicators.
 This is because smaller countries do not have a material impact on our footprint.